How Long After Bankruptcy Can I Get a Mortgage Approval?

 Secured Credit Cards Help Re-Establish Credit After Bankruptcy

-Credit cards are the fastest tools and easiest to re-establish credit and boost credit scores after bankruptcy and/or housing event.
-Many consumers are often confused about how they can get credit cards to re-establish and increase credit scores after bankruptcy and/or a housing event if their scores just tanked.
+Credit cards are the fastest tools and easiest to re-establish credit and boost credit scores after bankruptcy and housing event.
+Many consumers are often confused about how to get credit cards to re-establish and increase credit scores after bankruptcy and a housing event if their scores just tanked.

 Many who file bankruptcy often swear they will never obtain credit again after their bankruptcy discharge.
 Unfortunately, not having established credit hurt consumers.

-Installment loans give you a lump sum and you pay it back in monthly installments.
+Installment loans give you a lump sum, and you pay it back monthly.
 Your interest rate is usually fixed.
 Once you have re-establish good credit, apply for a small personal loan.
 The interest rate will likely be pretty high.

 Another way to get good credit history is to become an authorized user on someone else’s account.
 The account history attaches to your credit report and helps you rebuild your score.

-Make sure that the accountholder has good credit and makes the payment on time (within 30 days of the due date).
+Ensure that the account holder has good credit and makes the payment on time (within 30 days of the due date).
 If he or she pays late, that shows up on your credit report and hurts your score.
 Don’t abuse the accountholder’s trust.
 Do not use the account.
 It’s probably better if you don’t even know the account number.